-- Provide space for employers to interview candidates - Screen job postings for qualified candidates - Conduct workshops for interviewing and resume preparation (Caterpillar workshop) to prepare candidates to better align with employer expectations - Conduct job and career fairs - Provide Labor Market Information to assist employers in recruiting and retaining employees - Customized Recruitment Provide employers with information on readily available labor pool as well as training programs in the area to augment readily available labor pool. - Provide businesses with information on TOPPSTEP (The Offender Parolee Probationer State Training Employment Program) job candidates and the federal bonding program for job candidates. - Provide businesses with information on the WOTC tax credit program. - c.
-How will the area better coordinate workforce development programs and economic development?
-Additionally, identify economic development partners and describe the involvement of the economic development community in developing strategies.
+- Provide space for employers to interview candidates - Screen job postings for qualified candidates - Conduct workshops for interviewing and resume preparation to prepare candidates to better align with employer expectations - Conduct job and career fairs - Provide Labor Market Information to assist employers in recruiting and retaining employees - Customized Recruitment Provide employers with information on readily available labor pool as well as training programs in the area to augment readily available labor pool. - Provide businesses with information on TOPPSTEP (The Offender Parolee Probationer State Training Employment Program) job candidates and the federal bonding program for job candidates. - Provide businesses with information on the WIOA tax credit program.